shamshubham/Age-Calculator/README.md

+Here’s the updated README with the images included:

+---

-# Age Calculator
+# 🎂 Age Calculator

-This project allows users to calculate their age based on their birthdate.
-The application computes the number of years, months, and days between the current date and the provided birthdate.
+Welcome to the **Age Calculator**—a straightforward yet powerful tool designed to help you determine your exact age based on your birthdate.
+Whether you’re calculating your age for fun, or need it for a specific purpose, this application provides accurate results in years, months, and days.

-## Features
+## 🌟 Key Features

-- **Age Calculation**: Computes and displays the age in years, months, and days based on the selected birthdate.
+- **🔢 Accurate Age Calculation**: Effortlessly compute and display your age in years, months, and days from your birthdate.
-- **Date Input**: Users can select their birthdate using a date picker.
+- **📅 User-Friendly Date Input**: Easily select your birthdate using an intuitive date picker interface.

-## Getting Started
+## 🚀 Getting Started

-To use or view the Age Calculator application, follow these steps:
+Follow these steps to get started with the Age Calculator:

 1. **Clone the Repository**: